emmacarli/emmacarli.github.io/2020-04-02-PRESTO-TEMPO-and-PINT-installation.md

 layout: post
 title:  "PRESTO, TEMPO and PINT installation"
 date:   2019-04-02 10:00:00
-blurb: "How to install PRESTO, TEMPO and PINT on Ubuntu."
+blurb: "How to install PRESTO, TEMPO and PINT on Ubuntu 18.04."
 ---

 This was up to date as of April 2020.
 It might not be now...
 I will update if I ever have to reinstall them.